Shiraz Fars, Iran Travel Guide

 Accessibility for travelers with mobility challenges is generally limited in Shiraz.

-Many historical sites have uneven terrain, stairs, and lack ramps or elevators.
+Lots of heritage sites have bumpy terrain, stairs, and do not have ramps or lifts.
 Public transportation can be challenging.

 Newer hotels and a few modern public buildings may offer better accessibility.
-Shiraz Metro stations generally have elevators.
+Shiraz Metro stations typically possess elevators.

 Specialized services are not widely available for tourists with visual impairments.

-Specialized services are not widely available for tourists with hearing impairments.
+Specialized services are not widely open to visitors with hearing impairments.

-Information specifically for accessible travel to Shiraz for international visitors is scarce.
+Information exclusively for accessible travel to Shiraz for international visitors is scarce.
 Plan carefully and communicate your needs ahead of time.